dharunika1902/madicare-stream/README.md

 ## How can I edit this code?

-There are several ways f editing your application.
+There are several ws f editing your application.

 **Use Lovable**